AntonioKL/Amazon-EC2-Security-Group-Manager/README.md

 ]

-In addition you should specify each group in the SECURITY_GROUPS list:
+Please note that you should specify each group in the SECURITY_GROUPS List:

+For example:

 SECURITY_GROUPS = [("Group Name in EC2", Group1), ("Security_Group2_amazon", Group2)]

-The script will automaticaly create the security group at the desired region, if it doesn't exist.
+The script will create the security group at the desired region, if it doesn't exist.
-If the group exists it will update the rules.
+If the group already exists, it will update the rules.
 Previous rules won't be saved and will be wiped out.